aws/aws-sdk-php/docs/service-dynamodb.rst

 write items to Amazon DynamoDB after hitting a customizable threshold.
 A final call to the batch object's ``flush()`` method is necessary to transfer any remaining items in the queue.

-.. example:: DynamoDb/Integration/WriteRequestBatch_20120810_Test.php testWriteRequestBatchForPuts
+..
+DynamoDb/Integration/WriteRequestBatch_20120810_Test.php testWriteRequestBatchForPuts

 You can also use the ``WriteRequestBatch`` object to delete items in batches.

-.. example:: DynamoDb/Integration/WriteRequestBatch_20120810_Test.php testWriteRequestBatchForDeletes
+..
+DynamoDb/Integration/WriteRequestBatch_20120810_Test.php testWriteRequestBatchForDeletes

 The ``WriteRequestBatch``, ``PutRequest``, and ``DeleteRequest`` classes are all a part of the ``Aws\DynamoDb\Model\BatchRequest`` namespace.

-.. apiref:: DynamoDb